 Seleucus II was also unable to prevent the satrapy of Media from breaking away, let alone bringing other territories back under Seleucid rule.

 Antiochus III (the Great, reigned 222-187 BCE) succeeded in turning the time, at least for a time.
 He conducted several vigorous campaigns to retake the lost provinces of the empire, including Parthia and Bactria, and through war and diplomacy was able to bring them back into at least nominal vassalage and receive tribute from their rulers.
 In a fourth war with the Ptolemies (219-217 BCE) he was also able to conquer Palestine and the Levant, which had been under Egyptian control since the wars of the Successors.

-Antiochus then turned his attention west by posing as a champion of the city-states of Greece against the Romans, and in the war that inevitably followed he was heavily defeated at the battles of Thermopylae (191) and Magnesia (190).
+By this time another power had appeared in the west: Rome.
+Antiochus now turned his attention west by posing as a champion of the city-states of Greece against the Romans, and in the war that inevitably followed he was heavily defeated at the battles of Thermopylae (191) and Magnesia (190).
 This cost him all his gains in Asia Minor and a huge indemnity.
 The satrap of Armenia also broke away from the Seleucid empire, and the eastern satrapies soon reasserted their independence.